fadion/Maneuver/README.md

 Rolling back is a facility, which does the heavy lifting for you by moving temporarily to a previous commit and deploying those files.
 After the run, the Git repo will be reverted as it was before the command.
 Use it as a quick way to rollback your files in the server, but not as a way to modify your Git repo.

-To rollback to the previous commit, just run:
+To rollback to the previous commit:

     php artisan deploy:rollback

-If you want to rollback to a specific commit, type:
+If you want to rollback to a specific commit:

     php artisan deploy:rollback --commit=<hash>